rebelsky/csc207c/_labs/hash-table-probing.md

 a.
 What do you think about this approach?
 (Don't critique the failure to use `Arrays.copyElts`, or whatever it's called.)

 b.
 Try adding these lines to `expand` and resolve any syntax errors.
 Shrink the initial capacity of the array a bit so that we know `expand` gets called.
-Run the `setExpt` method to see whether this technique for expansion works successfully.
+Run the `multipleSetExpt` method to see whether this technique for expansion works successfully.

 c.
 Correct any errors that you've identified.